harmonydata/harmonydata.github.io/content/en/contributing-to-harmony.md

 5. Attend events or invite us to talk.
 Please come to some of our in-person [events](/events/), and we are also interested in any opportunities to speak at your event.
 6. Share data.
 If you have any data that you’re trying to harmonise with Harmony and it’s not sensitive or restricted, please share it with us so that we can see how people are using the tool and understand what kind of input it should expect.
 7. Share example notebooks and scripts.
 If you have a Jupyter notebook, R markdown, R Studio files or similar, please upload them to https://github.com/harmonydata/harmony_examples and other people can see how you’ve been using Harmony.
+8. Engage with the community - write posts on Discord, LinkedIn, etc, and share how you think the tool could be used or improved.

 ## Contributing to Harmony as a developer